codesnippetspro/code-snippets/readme.txt

 == Changelog ==

+= 2.7.1 =
+* Added Dutch translation by Sander Spies
+* Ensured that the editor theme setting is properly validated.
+Thanks to [Netsparker](https://www.netsparker.com) for reporting.
+* Ensured that snippet tags are properly escaped.
+Thanks to [Netsparker](https://www.netsparker.com) for reporting.
+* Updated CodeMirror to version 5.19.0

 = 2.7.0 =
 * Fixed plugin translations being loaded
 * Increase default snippets per page so that all are usually shown